 Usually, patients coming into the ICU come in either from the emergency ward to recover post-surgery or from the general ward when they become critically ill.
 ICU's are heavily staffed units that usually have a nurse to patient ratio of 1:2 and sometimes, 1:1.
 This is to ensure that the patient is getting all the attention that is needed while they recover.

-The medical staff on call is equipped to perform emergency life-saving treatment like a tracheostomy, lung reinflation, etc. at a moment's notice, to ensure that the patient suffers as little as possible from a treatable condition.
+The medical staff on call is equipped to perform emergency life-saving treatment at the critical care hospital in Whitefield, Bangalore.
+The treatments are tracheostomy, lung reinflation, etc. at a moment's notice, to ensure that the patient suffers as little as possible from a treatable condition.
+This can be better understood

 Depending on the patient's condition, the typical ICU stay duration is usually between 2 to 7 days.
-Longer stays may be needed for patients that have undergone procedures during their ICU stay.
+Longer stays at the ICU hospital in Whitefield, Bangalore may be needed for patients that have undergone procedures during their stay.

 Getting a regular checkup can help detect health complications before they rise in severity, making healthcare more effective.